 - Footer left: 370px

 - Footer right: 170px

-Many of our Predesigned templates are also designed to be a maximum width of 600 pixels, with similar side column and main body width recommendations as the Basic Layouts.
+Many of our Predesigned templates are also designed to be a maximum width of 600 pixels, with similar side column and main body width recommendations as the Classic Layouts.

 - Hover over an image block to see the recommended size constraints.
 If both a height and width are shown, it's best to upload an image that's the specific recommended size to ensure it displays as intended.